RPGG

 What Started ZakGate?

-The specifics are two items in this request for help.
+The specifics are two items in his open request for help.

-1) interact with social media rpg forums to create a less toxic community.
+1) interact with social media rpg forums positively, to create a less toxic community.

 2) defend Zak against false allegations by presenting evidence which clears his name of smear campaign, whenever anyone posts defamatory remarks and repeats the debunked lies about him.